 For questions contact Coach Mike.

 (USAWP Membership required.
 2-week free trial is fine to start.)

 Do I need a USAWP Membership?

-We are a USAWP sanctioned club(insurance thing).
-So YES, you must sign up for at least a bronze membership($45 annually).
-You get a little magazine and tons of emails.
+Yes, we are a USAWP sanctioned club, you must sign up for at least a bronze membership($45 annually).
+You get a little magazine and tons of emails, plus insurance.
 Better yet, you are now connected to the water polo community here in the USA.

 Do you play in tournaments or scrimmage other teams?